thr-consulting/employment-test/Instructions.md

 - Create a node project and use express and typeorm to fetch the information from the database
 - Log data to the server console.

+### Part 3: Git
+Demonstrate your ability to use Git and Github
+- Clone this repository and create a new branch.
+- Add a screenshot of your completed project to your branch under the samples folder.
+- Commit your branch and create a pull request.

 Remember, the purpose of this exercise is to show that you have a basic understanding of the technologies we are using.

 ## Resources